Introduction to JSON in Java

 }

-- The processing of JavaScript Object Notation (JSON) in Java is done through Java application programming interface using JavaScript Object Notation, i.e., JSON.simple, The JavaScript Object Notation JSON.simple is a library in java which allows parsing JavaScript Object Notation, generating JavaScript Object Notation, transforming JavaScript Object Notation, querying JavaScript Object Notation etc.
+- The processing of JavaScript Object Notation (JSON) in Java is done through the Java application programming interface using JavaScript Object Notation, i.e., JSON.simple, The JavaScript Object Notation JSON.simple is a library in Java that allows parsing JavaScript Object Notation, generating JavaScript Object Notation, transforming JavaScript Object Notation, querying JavaScript Object Notation, etc.

-- In order to work with JavaScript Object Notation simple library, json-simple-1.1.jar must be downloaded and must be put in the CLASS PATH before we compile and run the JavaScript Object Notation programming examples.
+- In order to work with JavaScript Object Notation simple library, json-simple-1.1.jar must be downloaded and put in the CLASS PATH before we compile and run the JavaScript Object Notation programming examples.

-- The JavaScript Object Notation object and structures of array uses the object modules provided by JavaScript Object Notation simple application programming interface.
+- The JavaScript Object Notation object and structures of array use the object modules provided by JavaScript Object Notation simple application programming interface.

-- These structures of JavaScript Object Notation use the types JSON object and JSON array to be represented as object models.
-A map view is provided by the JSON object to access the collection of none or more than zero name and value pairs from the model and is an unordered collection and a List view is provided by the JSON array to access the ordered sequence of none or more than zero values in an array from the model.
+- These JavaScript Object Notation structures use the types JSON object and JSON array to be represented as object models.
+The JSON object provides a map view to access the collection of none or more than zero name and value pairs from the model.
+It is an unordered collection, and the JSON array provides a List view to access the ordered sequence of none or more than zero values in an array from the model.

 Examples of JSON in Java